zhiyao-w/-zhiyao-w-.github.io/proj4/index.md

-# Project: Image Warping and Mosaicing
+# Project 4A: Image Warping and Mosaicing
 Zhiyao Wang

 The project explores various aspects of image warping, including homography computation, image rectification, and the creation of  image mosaics through projective transformations and blending techniques.